 DR is one of the most important causes of visual loss worldwide and is the principal cause of impaired vision in patients between 25 and 74 years old.
 Visual loss from DR may be secondary to macular edema (retinal thickening and edema involving the macula), hemorrhage from new vessels, retinal detachment, or neovascular glaucoma.

 The results of this investigation clearly demonstrate that age, dyslipidemia, metabolic control and pharmacological treatment for DM2 are major risk factors that promote the development of DR.

-Based on international literature, people between 50 to 70 years old represent 65% of DR and adults younger than 50 years old just a 10%8; this information has different results in our investigation because 51.02% of the sample were adults from 51 to 60 years old, representing the entire group of patients with PDR (due to a hospital population); on the other hand, almost the half of the patients were under 50 years old, 17.57% presented abnormal findings in the ocular fundus compatible with NPDR were between 30 to 49 years old showing that changes can be observed in younger patients, highlighting the need to perform a fundus examination periodically.
+Based on international literature, people between 50 to 70 years old represent 65% of DR and adults younger than 50 years old just a 10%8; this information has different results in the present investigation due to 51.02% of the sample were adults from 51 to 60 years old, representing the entire group of patients with PDR.
+Furthermore, 17.57% of patients between 30 to 49 years old, presented abnormal findings in the ocular fundus compatible with NPDR; showing that changes can be observed in younger people, highlighting the need to perform a fundus examination periodically.

 The other investigated variables did not show association with the development of DR, even though there are some important aspects to highlight.
 Based on DCCT and UKPDS the intensive glycemic control is associated with a minor prevalence of microvascular complications, so levels of HbA1c less than 7% (53 mmol/mol) reduce the DR progression to 54%13.
 The results in this investigation did not proved an association between these variables, thus to only one value of HbA1c during a year was taken into account.
 While lower glycosylated hemoglobin levels are associated with a decreased risk of retinopathy development and progression, good glycemic control does not guarantee that retinopathy will not develop or preclude regular screening for DR.